EdwinRodger/MyMangaDataBase/README.md

 - Cross Platform (Currently works on Windows and Linux(tested using [WSL](https://learn.microsoft.com/en-us/windows/wsl/about)))
 - Export to MAL, Anilist, Kitsu and other services
 - Import from Anilist, Kitsu and other services
-- Simple routes to edit manga remotely
+- Simple routes to edit manga remotely (apis?)

 ## How To Use